We've wondered about the spelling of mannequin or manikin for some time now. We researched this and created this webpage to share this information.

-- if it's a medical dummy or artists tool then we use manikin
+- if it's a medical dummy or artists tool then we use the word 'manikin'

-- if it's for window display or it's clothing related then use mannequin
+- if it's for a window display or it's clothing related then use the word 'mannequin'

-- if it's a robot or mechanical or artifical intelligence being - then use mannequin
+- if it's a robot or mechanical or artificial intelligence being - then use 'mannequin'

-- if its a small figure of a human then use manikin (e.g. a doll or a clay figure)
+- if it's a small figure of a human then use manikin (e.g. a toy, doll, puppet, marionette, or a clay figure)